GeorgeBatch/arch-pre-training/README_ARCH.md

 **Summary:**
 * Total Images.
 Books: 4270 `.png` images; PubMed: 3309 (3272 `.jpg`, 37 `.png`) images.
 Total: 7579 images.
 * Books set annotation file contains 35 captions w/o images; Pubmed captions ([datasets/ARCH/pubmed_set/captions.json](datasets/ARCH/pubmed_set/captions.json)) map one-to-one to the downloaded images.
-* Books set has 2 ways of groupping images into bags.
+* Books set has 2 ways of grouping images into bags.
 By `figure_id` and by `caption` fields of its annotation file.
-Pubmed set does not have the `figure_id` field so images are groupped into bags using capitons.
+Pubmed set does not have the `figure_id` field so images are grouped into bags using captions.
 * Books set annotation file contains 76 captions that correspond to 2 figure ids and 1 caption corresponds to 3 figure ids.
 This means that there are 78 more unique figure ids than captions. **This is suspected to be a mistake and should be addressed.**